Most useful CS console commands

 3. Find the Enable developer console option and select Yes

-4. You should now be able to bring up the developer console by pressing the tilde (~)
+4. You should now be able to bring up the developer console by pressing the tilde (~) key

 After you enable developer console in the game settings menu, you should be able to open the console up using the default tilde button.
 When you bring up the console, you can immediately start typing and trying different console commands.
 Keep in mind, however, that these commands can radically change your game interface elements.
 If you want to practice commands or different game settings, consider doing this in a bot match with no other players.
+Do you already have your favorite commands?
+Check out our CS2 autoexec guide!

-There are many different console commands available to players that want to modify their game interface elements.
-These commands can affect many elements of the game, improve game performance or even let you cheat.
 Although you can use the game settings menu to change the size of some hud elements or move them around, console commands provide a much more extensive range of options.
-Here is a list of the most useful console commands for CSGO, divided into a couple of sections, to let you find what you need faster:
+Here is a list of the most useful console commands for CS2, divided into a couple of sections, to let you find what you need faster and see how each command adjusts your game settings:

 Radar Console Commands

-• cl_hud_radar_scale 1 – You can modify the value of this command to change te size of your radar in-game.
+• cl_hud_radar_scale 1 – You can modify the value of this command to change the size of your radar in-game.
 The default value is 1, but you can use numbers from 0.8 to 1.3 to select a perfect radar for you.

 • cl_radar_scale 0.7 – By using this command you can change the size of objects that appear on the radar.
-Different values available range from 0.25 to 1
+Different values available range from 0.25 to 1.

 • cl_radar_square_with_scoreboard 0/1 – Turn your radar square when you open the scoreboard (1), or keeps it round (0).